pulumi/docs/pulumi-hugo/themes/default/content/resources/getting-started-with-kubernetes-aks/index.md

 ---
 # Name of the event, <= 60 characters
-title: Getting stated with Kubernetes on AKS with Pulumi
+title: Getting started with Kubernetes on AKS with Pulumi
 meta_desc: Learn the fundamentals of building and deploying containerized workloads and get an introduction to Pulumi's IaC platform and deployment on Azure.
 # A featured webinar will display first in the list.
 featured: false